ChiLiubio/microeco/README.md

 ### use
 See the detailed package [tutorial](https://chiliubio.github.io/microeco/) or the help documentation.

-### problem
+### QQ
-If the user has some problems, feel free to join the QQ group for discussions.
+If the user has problems or suggestions, feel free to join the QQ group for discussions.
 QQ group: 277434916